Reviewed by Roxanne Dryden-Edwards, MD

 Q:Depression in the elderly has a low rate of recovery.
 True or False?

-Q:What are some side effects of SSRI antidepressants?
+Q:What are some sexual side effects of SSRI antidepressants?

-A:50% chance.
-If a person suffers one major depressive episode, he or she has a 50% chance of a second episode.
+Q:After one major depressive episode, a person has a 50% chance of a second episode.
+True or False?

 Source quiz on MedicineNet